 (B) "Adult" means any person sixty years of age or older within this state who is handicapped by the infirmities of aging or who has a physical or mental impairment which prevents the person from providing for the person's own care or protection, and who resides in an independent living arrangement.
 An "independent living arrangement" is a domicile of a person's own choosing, including, but not limited to, a private home, apartment, trailer, or rooming house.
-An "independent living arrangement" includes an adult care facility licensed pursuant to section 5119.70 of the Revised Code, but does not include other institutions or facilities licensed by the state for facilities in which a person resides as a result of voluntary, civil, or criminal commitment.
+An "independent living arrangement" includes a residential facility licensed under section 5119.22 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults, but does not include other institutions or facilities licensed by the state or facilities in which a person resides as a result of voluntary, civil, or criminal commitment.

-(C) "Adult Protective Services" means an array of services provided to adults who are at risk of abuse, neglect or exploitation.
-Services include but are not limited to: intake/ referral, investigating reports of abuse, neglect, or exploitation, and protective services as defined in paragraph (S) of this rule.
+(C) "Adult protective services" means an array of services provided to adults who are at risk of abuse, neglect or exploitation.
+Services include but are not limited to: intake/ referral, investigating reports of abuse, neglect, or exploitation, and protective services as defined in paragraph (W) of this rule.